azagniotov/language-detection/README.md

 From the [Accuracy report](#accuracy-report) and [Speed of execution](#speed-of-execution) sections, we can conclude:

+- `jFastText` consistently ranks among the top three for detection accuracy, with `Default` (the current library) securing the second position, just behind `jFastText` in terms of accuracy.
-- `Optimaize`, `jFastText`, and the `Default`, the current library, are the fastest.
-They also provide a strong balance between high accuracy and speed, performing better than the other libraries in both areas.
+- `Default`, `jFastText`, and `Optimaize` are the fastest libraries, offering a robust balance of high accuracy and speed, outperforming other libraries in both categories.
-- `OpenNLP`, `Apache Tika OpenNLP`, and `Lingua` (regardless of its accuracy mode) are noticeably slower in comparison, which may affect efficiency.
+- `OpenNLP`, `Apache Tika OpenNLP`, and `Lingua` (across all accuracy modes) are noticeably slower in comparison, which may affect efficiency.

 [`Back to top`](#table-of-contents)